 Tools like Google’s PageSpeed Tools and Pingdom’s Website Speed Test determine which images, if any, have a higher than necessary file size, resulting in a slow page load time.
 To learn more on how to improve your site speed, see our Guide to Site Speed.

 Physical Image Size

 Make sure the physical size (height and width) of your images is appropriate.
 Generally, your product photos should be under 1,000 pixels on the longest side.
-If you take a 5-megapixel picture with your camera, that means it’s 5,000 pixels on the longest side - which is much higher resolution than is optimal for web content.
+If you take a 5-megapixel picture with your camera, that means it's 5,000 pixels on the longest side, which is much higher than the optimal resolution for web content.

 Image File Size

-Your images’ file size is just as important.
+File size is just as important as dimensions.
 File size refers to how much data a file contains or how much storage it will consume.
 Sites like TinyPNG can compress your images to lower your page load overhead.
 Some graphics software programs like Adobe Photoshop also feature a “Save for Web” command, which does the same thing.

 File size: 182 kb (kilobytes)

 File size: 34 kb